 It is centrally located in downtown Salem, within easy walking distance of many of Salem’s attractions, accommodations, restaurants, and shops.
 The Memorial receives more than 800,000 visitors each year.

 The Salem Witch Trials Memorial (SWTM) honors those who unjustly lost their lives in 1692.
 As such, the Memorial is a place of reverence and should be treated with respect and dignity.
-The Salem Award Foundation raised funds to have the Memorial renovated in 2012.
+Voices Against Injustice raised funds to have the Memorial renovated in 2012.
 In an effort to maintain these renovations, we are reaching out to everyone who visits the Memorial to help us keep it in the condition it deserves.

 Members of the Memorial Committee